Germany national football team: Early years (1899–1942)

-On 18 April 1897, an early international game on German soil was played in Hamburg when a selection team from the Danish Football Association defeated a selection team from the Hamburg-Altona Football Association, 5–0.

-Between 1899 and 1901, prior to the formation of a national team, there were five international matches between Germany and English selection teams, which are today not recognised as official by either nation's football association (in part because England fielded their amateur side, which was an overflow or B team).
-All five matches ended in large defeats for the Germany teams, including a 12–0 loss at White Hart Lane in September 1901.
 Eight years after the establishment of the German Football Association (DFB) in 1900, the first official match of the Germany national football team (Note: In early times it was simply called "die 11 besten Spieler von Deutschland" or just "die Bundesauswahl" (the Federation XI).
 Tags like "National team" or "National XI" weren't introduced until after World War I) was played on 5 April 1908, against Switzerland in Basel, with the Swiss winning 5–3.

 A follow-up to the earlier series between England Amateurs and Germany occurred in March 1909 at Oxford's White House Ground and resulted in Germany's largest official defeat to date: 9–0 (this time, the match was recognised and recorded as official by the DFB but not by the FA, again due to the amateur side being fielded).
 These early confrontations formed the beginning of the rich rivalry between the two teams: one of the longest and most enduring international rivalries in football.

 Julius Hirsch was the first Jewish player to represent the Germany national football team, which he joined in 1911.
 Hirsch scored four goals for Germany against the Netherlands in 1912, becoming the first German to score four goals in a single match.